 Four Winds Growers was founded around the idea of developing and promoting dwarf varieties of citrus to fit the scale of the new-home boom in post-war California and beyond–including on all those patios, and also in pots as the container-gardening trend began to take hold.
 Four Winds remains a family business, and a multi-generational one.
 It was taken over by the founder’s son, who ran it from the early 1950s until recently, when his son took charge, along with his daughter; her husband, and a grandson.

 In his own home garden, Four Winds marketing director Ed Laivo has potted citrus that he has been growing for “upwards of 25 or even 30 years.”
 He joined me on the radio and podcast to share his tips on container growing and pest control.
-(Listen in now using the player below or or at this link/a> to the Nov.
-3, 2014 show, or read along, or both.)
+(The transcript of the Nov.
+3, 2014 show is below.)

 citrus-growing q&a with ed laivo

 Q. Besides having more than 60 years of experience in dwarf citrus, there are some other impressive numbers in the Four Winds story, Ed.
 Like that you grow a quarter of a million potted citrus a year, for instance.

 A. A quarter of a million trees a year, and about the widest selection of any company in the United States, yes.
 The company goes all the way back to 1946, to Floyd Dillon, one of the founders of the concept of growing citrus in the backyard.
 He conceptualized citrus as being “the fruit tree for the people,” and really started out with espaliering them.

 Q. Like we do in the Northeast with apples and pears, for example—training them sort of flat and compact.

 A. Yes, it works very well with citrus, too.